Coronavirus COVID-19 Updates: uc.edu/publichealth

 Medical Student Summer Research Fellowship

 Medical students between their first and second year are eligible for the program.
 This summer experience matches students with a DFCM research faculty member to perform clinical and practice based research.
 Each student also spends ½ day per week shadowing a family physician in order to see how the research and clinical experiences inform each other.
 An additional ½ day is spent in an intensive small group session with a DFCM faculty member learning important research skills, including reading and evaluating the medical literature, practice based research, qualitative research skills, health care policy and writing for publication.
 Stipends are generally available for this experience, and students frequently complete publications and abstracts for presentation.
-2019 UC COM Summer Student Application (PDF)
+To apply, please visit Fellowship Common App.

 Family Medicine and Family Medicine/Psychiatry residents in the Department of Family & Community Medicine at The Christ Hospital have opportunities to work with faculty in the department to complete research projects in which they are interested.
 This includes their own ideas for research and working on current faculty projects.
 Residents are encouraged to disseminate their work at conferences such as the North American Primary Care Research Group (NAPCRG) and the Society of Teachers of Family Medicine (STFM) Annual meeting and Practice Improvement meeting as well as Behavioral Health meetings.
 Residents are also encouraged to write up projects and submit them for publication in appropriate journals.
 Residents are able to apply for funding through the Scholarship Development Fund which are small grants given by the Department for up to one year.